 Genito-urinary (GU) interventions are imaging guided, minimally invasive procedures using needles, wires, and catheters to diagnose and treat obstructions and leaks of the urinary tract.
-Flouroscopy is the most common imaging modality but CT and ultrasound can also be used to direct the procedure.
+Fluoroscopy is the most common imaging modality but CT and ultrasound can also be used to direct the procedure.

 GU interventions are used to gain access to the renal collecting system for diagnosis and treatment.
 Patients treated with this interventional radiology technique can avoid open surgery, as well as reduce the pain and recovery time involved in treating conditions of the urinary tract.